Treatment for sciatica

 These symptoms of sciatica are usually only on one side and maybe one of, or a combination of:

-- Pain that is worse when sitting.
+• Pain that is worse when sitting

-- You may experience numbness, tingling, or weakness in the affected leg.
+• You may experience numbness, tingling, or weakness in the affected leg.

-- Sharp pain that can make it difficult to walk.
+• It is a sharp pain that can make it difficult to walk.

 The sciatic nerve is the largest in the body and is about the diameter of your thumb.
 It runs from the lower back down your leg, and being the biggest, it is also the longest nerve in the body.
 It is derived from the spinal nerves that exit the spine from L4 to S3, joining together.

-Sciatica symptoms occur when nerve roots that form the sciatica nerve are compressed or irritated in the lumbar spine.
+Sciatica symptoms occur when the nerve roots that form the sciatica nerve are compressed or irritated in the lumbar spine.
 This is what people classically think of as a ‘pinched’ nerve.
 It is not usually the result of a single injury but an accumulation over time.

 Most cases of sciatica will go away over time.
-However, you should seek urgent medical attention if the pain has a sudden onset, is the result of a bad injury such as a car accident, it is not getting better after a week, or if you ever have trouble controlling your bowel or bladder.
+However, you should seek urgent medical attention if the pain has a sudden onset, is the result of a bad injury such as a car accident, is not getting better after a week, or if you ever have trouble controlling your bowel or bladder.

 Sciatica causes

 Interestingly, sciatica is not a specific condition; it is simply a catch of all medical terms applied to a constellation of symptoms to describe a state the back pain sufferer is in.
-In this case, sciatica describes a patient’s complaint of pain radiating across the buttocks, down the leg, and into the feet and toes, along with the associated tingling and/or numbness.
+In this case, sciatica describes a patient’s complaint of pain radiating across the buttocks, down the leg, and into the feet and toes, along with the associated tingling or numbness.

 Sciatica pain has some risk factors that can be avoided, while others cannot be avoided.
 Factors such as age, back injuries, spinal tumors, back strain due to pregnancy, and diabetic nerve damage are not preventable risk factors.

 Sciatica pain sufferers tend to live with the condition undiagnosed for months and sometimes years in mild cases, assuming it to be normal cramping.
-Some of the possible signs experienced by sufferers include the following.
+Some of the possible signs experienced by sufferers include the following:

-– Burning, searing or tingling pain down the leg
+• Burning, searing, or tingling pain down the leg

-– Pain gets worse while sitting, and it is felt in the buttocks or leg
+• Pain gets worse while sitting, and it is felt in the buttocks or leg

-– Pain in one side of the buttocks
+• Pain in one side of the buttocks

-– Difficulty in moving the leg or foot and also difficulty in standing.
+• Difficulty in moving the leg or foot and also difficulty in standing

-- Lumbar spinal stenosis
+• Lumbar spinal stenosis

-- Degenerative disc disease
+• Degenerative disc disease

-- Pregnancy
+• Pregnancy

-- Herniated lumbar disc
+• Herniated lumbar disc

-- Spondylolisthesis
+• Spondylolisthesis

 Natural remedies for sciatica